KXAS-TV: Early history under Carter Publications

 When the station made its formal debut, its first night of regular broadcasts did not go smoothly.
 On the date of its sign-on, the station's studio facilities were in the latter stages of construction; at one point, Amon Carter accidentally stepped into an unmarked hole in the studio floor that led to the building's basement, narrowly saved from enduring potential injury by Star-Telegram cartoonist Johnny Hay.
-A power outage near the transmitter facility also knocked WBAP-TV off the air for 17 minutes around 8:00 p.m.
+A power outage near the transmitter facility also knocked WBAP-TV off the air for 17 minutes around 8 pm.
 Angry viewers subsequently called into the station, blaming engineers for an outage that was beyond their control; after the power problems were fixed, another viewer calling into the station complained to a receptionist about not being able to receive WBAP-TV's signal, not realizing that the television station could not be picked up through their radio receiver.
 Even still, Fort Worth Press reporter Jack Gordon wrote regarding the station's first night of programming that "part of Fort Worth's inaugural television show [...] looked like our first roll of home movie film.
 But a good deal more of it was excellent – enough so to convince the stubbornest critic that television is here to stay."

 Channel 5 originally operated from studio facilities located at 3900 Barnett Street in eastern Fort Worth.
 The building—located in an area known as Broadcast Hill—was the first studio facility in the United States that was designed specifically for television broadcasting; the 400 ft tower that transmitted its signal (supporting microwave and remote antennas) was also based on the studio grounds.
 The station originally broadcast for four hours each evening on Wednesday through Saturdays, with test patterns airing during the late morning and late afternoon Monday through Saturdays; the station expanded its programming schedule to all seven days each week within six months, airing a cumulative total of between 35 and 40 hours of programming per week.